EEG-processing-scripts/matlab_functions_for_EEG/README.md

 The script [demo.m] contains example usage of each function.

-Information of authors and affiliation are intentionally deleted for double-blind review process.
+Information of authors and affiliation are intentionally deleted for double-blind review process, and will be updated soon.